exists-forall/elm-array/README.md

 ## Current status

-This repository currently includes a 100% API-compatible reimplementation of `Array`'s logic in Elm.
+This repository currently includes a 100% API-compatible reimplementation of `Array`'s logic in Elm, which passes all [core unit tests](https://github.com/elm-lang/core/blob/3.0.0/tests/Test/Array.elm).
 It is not yet ready for production use, but it captures all the essential features of the RRB-Tree.
 With further testing, profiling, and cleanup, it will hopefully be usable as a better-than-ever replacement for `Array` in the not-too-distant future.

-~~To help the "exploratory" phase of the project, a temporary and inefficient `NaiveTable` module was introduced to stand in for the eventual native-Javascript `Table` module.  `NaiveTable` is written in Elm and makes use of linked lists to emulate true random-access arrays, giving the same semantics as a true `Table`, but with vastly worse performance.
-Now that its API is mostly stabilized, `NaiveTable` will soon be replaced with a performant native-Javascript version.~~

 ## Roadmap